NicksonGarciaH/Remote-Access-Rover-with-ROS/README.md

 #### Configuring a Linux-Supported Joystick with ROS
 - Install the package:
 `sudo apt-get install ros-kinetic-joy`

-- Connect the joystick to your computer and let's see if Linux recognized it:
-`ls /dev/input/`
 - The joystick will be referred to by jsX, you can test it by running:
 `sudo jstest /dev/input/jsX`
 Move the joystick around to see the data change.